ned14/outcome/doc/md/00-mainpage.md

 \section description Description

-This is the Outcome library, a Boost C++ 14 library providing an implementation of `expected<T, E>` (which is on the C++ 20 standardisation track), with refinements of `expected<T, E>` for large C++ codebases `outcome<T>` and `result<T>`.
+This is the Outcome library.
+It is a C++ 14 library intended to aid ultra-lightweight error handling in large C++ codebases, providing a more expressive and type safe alternative to integer error codes or enums.

-Its main intended usage is within an ultra light weight error handling system, providing a more expressive and type safe alternative to error code integers or enums.
-Unlike alternative implementations, it works perfectly with exceptions and RTTI disabled and thus is suitable for low-latency/games/finance/SG14 users.
+Unlike alternative implementations, it works perfectly with exceptions and RTTI disabled and is thus suitable for low-latency/games/finance/SG14 users.
 One could view Outcome as a minimum overhead universal outcome transport mechanism for C++, hence being named "Outcome".

+The Outcome library provides an implementation of `expected<T, E>` (which is on the C++ 20 standardisation track), with the `expected<T, E>` refinements `outcome<T>` and `result<T>`.

 If you are familiar with Swift's error code throws or Rust's `Result<T>`, you will find almost identical semantics in the transports provided here.
-One can therefore write systems programming code using these transports in C++ in the same design pattern as when writing in Rust or Swift, and with a similarly low runtime overhead.
 Outcome even has a `BOOST_OUTCOME_TRY` macro doing most of the `try` keyword in Rust and Swift!

 \note Outcome has not been peer reviewed and is not part of the Boost libraries